Realization of a minimal Kitaev chain in coupled quantum dots: Discussion

 Particle-hole symmetry ensures that zero-energy excitations in this system always come in pairs.
 These excitations can extend over both QDs or be confined to one of them.
-In Fig.~\ref{fig: Theory}d we show the calculated spatial extent of the zero-energy excitations for three scenarios.
-The first, in sub-panel~(i), illustrates that when $t=\Delta$ and $\muL=\muR=0$, the zero-energy solutions are two Majorana modes, each localized on a different QD.
-These conditions correspond to Fig.~\ref{fig: Majorana}b(i).
-Tuning $\muL$ leads to some of the wavefunction localized on the left QD to leak into the right QD, as shown in sub-panel~(ii).
-When $\muR$ remains zero, the spatially overlapping solutions on the right QD remain uncoupled and both solutions remain Majorana states~\cite{Leijnse.2012}.
-This illustrates the conditions in Fig.~\ref{fig: Majorana}b(ii).
-Finally, zero-energy solutions can be found away from the sweet spot as illustrated in sub-panel~(iii).
-Here, none of the solutions are localized and they are not Majorana states.
-Measurements under these conditions are shown in Fig.~\ref{ED:NL_ABS}.
+In \cref{fig:pmm-fig4}d we show the calculated spatial extent of the zero-energy excitations for three scenarios.
+The first, in \cref{fig:pmm-fig4}d(i), illustrates \cref{fig:pmm-fig3}b(i) and shows that the sweet-spot zero-energy solutions are two PMMs, each localized on a different QD.
+The second scenario in \cref{fig:pmm-fig4}d(ii), illustrating \cref{fig:pmm-fig3}b(ii), is varying $\muL$ while keeping $\muR=0$.
+This causes some of the wavefunction localized on the perturbed left side, $\gamma_1$, to leak into the right QD.
+Since the right-side $\gamma_2$ excitation has no weight on the left, it does not respond to this perturbation and remains fully localized on the right QD.
+As the theory confirms~\cite{Leijnse.2012}, it stays a zero-energy PMM state.
+Since Majorana excitations always come in pairs, the excitation on the left QD must also remain at zero energy.
+This provides an intuitive understanding of the remarkable stability of the zero-energy modes at the sweet spot in \cref{fig:pmm-fig3}c,d when moving one of the QDs' chemical potentials away from zero.
+Finally, zero-energy solutions can be found away from the sweet spot, $t \ne \Delta$, as illustrated in \cref{fig:pmm-fig4}d(iii).
+These zero-energy states are only found when both QDs are off-resonance and none of them are localized Majorana states, extending over both QDs and exhibiting no gate stability.
+Measurements under these conditions are shown in \cref{fig:pmm-ED_NL_ABS}, where zero-energy states can be found in a variety of gate settings (panels~a,~c therein).

-\subsection{Conclusion}
+\section{Conclusion}